-- a. the ability to orally present and defend in academic English of a high standard the result of individual and group research; - b. the ability to effectively communicate research results in academic English of a high standard in various formats, such as book reviews, online forums, essays and a master's thesis;
+- a. the ability to orally present and defend in correct academic English the result of individual and group research; - b. the ability to effectively communicate research results in correct academic English in various formats, such as book reviews, online forums, research essays, and a master's thesis; - c.
+The ability to provide constructive feedback to, and formulate criticism of, the work of others and the ability to evaluate the value of such criticism and feedback on one's own work and incorporate it;